RaulMLA/Inemuri/README.md

 * [Features](#features)

 # General info
 It is important to note that the app has been designed and optimized for Android devices.
 While it may be possible to use the app on an iOS device, some of the web APIs used in the app may not work properly, which could lead to a degraded user experience or even prevent the app from working at all.
-Therefore, we strongly recommend that you use an Android device to ensure the best possible experience.
+Therefore, it is strongly recommended that you use an Android device to ensure the best possible experience.

 Additionally, please be aware that the app requires certain permissions to function properly, such as access to location data.
 It is important that you grant these permissions when prompted to do so in order to use the app correctly.